avisingh599/arduino-cashless-campus/README.md

 final_2_7_3: Code for the offline version of the program ( no ethenret shield required)

 final_2_8_ethernet: As the name suggests, this is the online version of the program ( and captures the essence of the project).

+SD files: contains the files that reside on the SD card in the TFT screen